windchan/wyTrivail.github.io/_posts/2016-07-24-start-to-build-Kahn.markdown

 SortedSet and simple key-value pair will be used, A group of nums per ip will be in a sorted set, and the other num will just store in key-value pairs.
 Below are the name definition of every sortedset and key-value pairs, time format is '201607241239', every key must be expired in two minutes

-* the num of requests per ip in one minute, the sorted set'name: 'sorted-set-for-ip-counting-%date%', the key in sorted set: '%ip%'
+* the num of requests per ip in one minute, the sorted set's name: `sorted-set-for-ip-counting-%date%`, the key in sorted set: `%ip%`
-* the num of requests per ip-and-url in one minute, the key-value pair's key name: 'ip-url-%ip%-%url%-%date%'
+* the num of requests per ip-and-url in one minute, the key-value pair's key name: `ip-url-%ip%-%url%-%date%`
-* the num of requests per ip-and-statusCode in one minute, the key-value pair's key name: 'ip-status-%ip%-%status%-%date%'
+* the num of requests per ip-and-statusCode in one minute, the key-value pair's key name: `ip-status-%ip%-%status%-%date%`
-* the num of requests per class B of ip in one minute, the sorted set'name: 'sorted-set-for-bip-counting-%date%', the key in sorted set: '%ip%'
+* the num of requests per class B of ip in one minute, the sorted set'name: `sorted-set-for-bip-counting-%date%`, the key in sorted set: `%ip%`
-* the num of requests per class B of ip-and-url in one minute, the key-value pair's key name: 'bip-url-%the class B of ip%-%url%-%date%'
+* the num of requests per class B of ip-and-url in one minute, the key-value pair's key name: `bip-url-%the class B of ip%-%url%-%date%`
-* the num of requests per class B of ip-and-statusCode in one minute, the key-value pair's key name: 'bip-status-%the class B of ip%-%status%-%date%'
+* the num of requests per class B of ip-and-statusCode in one minute, the key-value pair's key name: `bip-status-%the class B of ip%-%status%-%date%`
-* the num of requests per class C of ip in one minute, the sorted set'name: 'sorted-set-for-cip-counting-%date%', the key in sorted set: '%ip%'
+* the num of requests per class C of ip in one minute, the sorted set'name: `sorted-set-for-cip-counting-%date%`, the key in sorted set: `%ip%`
-* the num of requests per class C of ip-and-url in one minute, the key-value pair's key name: 'cip-url-%the class C of ip%-%url%-%date%'
+* the num of requests per class C of ip-and-url in one minute, the key-value pair's key name: `cip-url-%the class C of ip%-%url%-%date%`
-* the num of requests per class C of ip-and-statusCode in one minute, the key-value pair's key name: 'cip-status-%the class C of ip%-%status%-%date%'
+* the num of requests per class C of ip-and-statusCode in one minute, the key-value pair's key name: `cip-status-%the class C of ip%-%status%-%date%`
-* the num of requests per status in one hours, the key-value pair's key name: 'count-status-%status%-%date%'
+* the num of requests per status in one hours, the key-value pair's key name: `count-status-%status%-%date%`